LiDuanAtGlasgow/Experiment_Code/README.md

 When a feature model and an LSTM model are both obtained from trainings in Step 1 and Step 2, an evaluatio of the network will be made by a method called 'Moving Average'.
 MA_Shape.py and MA_Weight.py give two confusion matrices over a video sequence of unseen garments on shapes and weights.
 MS_Shape and MS_Weight.py give changes of Moving Averages of different shapes and weights over frames by two trace plotting figures.

 ---------------------------------------------------
-Our database is available at https://gla-my.sharepoint.com/:u:/g/personal/2168518d_student_gla_ac_uk/EVTEReYCQWhGvuXjiuL5HWsBNkWiKwPmk_b0sSvFi4ySqQ?e=xqzdQQ (for depth images) and https://gla-my.sharepoint.com/:u:/g/personal/2168518d_student_gla_ac_uk/EdbEzaTcjaFDmQ3kKx-vyBgBnTaW1VNNf-x_ncA9iD--Og?e=qEo7yC (for RGB images).
-Please put them into Database/real/ file before you train the network.
+Our database is available at https://bit.ly/3jAGTt3 (for depth images) and https://bit.ly/31X527o (for RGB images).
+Please place them into Database/real/ file before you train the network.